andrewcumming/gasgiant/README.md

 `data/grid3S` is a table of gas giant models from [Marleau & Cumming 2014](http://adsabs.harvard.edu/abs/2014MNRAS.437.1378M)

+`plot_Lt.py` shows how to use this to plot luminosity against time for cooling planets starting with any initial entropy.

 ## Envelope Models

 `envelope.py` calculates plane-parallel models of accreting envelopes (see section 3 of [Berardo et al. 2017](http://adsabs.harvard.edu/abs/2017ApJ...834..149B))